 - Cuitlacoche Pálido (Spanish)

 - Cool Facts

-- Water may be present in the desert habitat of the LeConte's Thrasher for only a few days each year, and even then the bird rarely drinks it.
-It gets its water from the insect food it eats.
+- As if the heat wasn't hard enough to deal with, surface water in the desert habitat of LeConte's Thrasher may appear for only a few days each year.
+Even then the bird rarely drinks it, instead getting water from the insects it eats.